 Felt Mistress takes great inspiration from fashion and regularly works in collaboration with her partner, Jonathan Edwards.
 Together, they bring couture creatures to life.
 Edwards illustrates in 2D, and Felt Mistress cuts, sews and stuffs in 3D.
 They recently opened a show called “Hey!
 Who’s That Guy?” at London’s Nobrow gallery.

 It was a great night, I had so much fun.
 Thanks again to everyone involved and everyone who came, and everyone who helped to promote it with blog posts and Tweets, and all my lovely friends for their support and to Kirk Originals for supplying some amazing eyewear for the pieces and to the guys at Nobrow for being great hosts.

 Man, I wish I could see these in person!
 Luckily, we have the Instagram pic (above) of the elusive Edwards and G’goob for scale.

 SCANDAL!
 That is NOT Nigel Barker above.
 (It’s actually Dan Berry.)
-And speaking of elusive, it’s no secret that Felt Mistress and Jonathan Edwards and Greta and I share common musical stylings (Hey!
+And speaking of elusive, it’s no secret that Felt Mistress and Jonathan Edwards and I share common musical stylings (Hey!
 It’s World Goth Day!).
 And it’s also no secret that we share the guilty pleasure that is America’s Next Top Model.
 Further, it’s not at all a secret that I am an avowed anglophile.